liviucotfas/ase-web-and-cloud-applications-security/1 - HelloWorld - Core.md

 ## Creating the project
 1. Create the ASP.NET Core Project.
     To create the project, select `New > Project` from the Visual Studio `File` menu and select the `Templates > Visual C# > .NET Core` section of the `New Project` dialog window.
-Select the ASP.NET Core Web Application (.NET Core) item, and enter `FirstCoreApplication` into the Name field.
+Select the ASP.NET Core Web Application (Model-View-Controller) item, and enter `FirstCoreApplication` into the Name field.
 2. Run the project

 ## Controller

-6. This project uses a single controller to select the views displayed to users and to receive form data.
+3. This project uses a single controller to select the views displayed to users and to receive form data.
 Edit the `HomeController.cs` file in the `Controllers` folder to replace the placeholder code provided by Visual Studio with the statements shown bellow.

     ``` c#
     public class HomeController : Controller